HL7/cql/input/pages/03-developersguide.md

 These conversion precedences can be viewed as ordered from _least converting_ to _most converting_.
 When determining a conversion path from an invocation signature to a declared signature, the _least converting_ overall conversion path is used.

+Class and tuple types are compatible if the elements of one type are a subset of the elements of the other, by name.
+Choice types are compatible if the choices of one type are a subset of the choices of the other.

 ### Conditional Expressions

 To simplify the expression of complex logic, CQL provides two flavors of conditional expressions, the <span class="kw">if</span> expression, and the <span class="kw">case</span> expression.